Find Grad Schools

 Master’s Degrees in Hydrology & Water Resources Science

 There are 21 colleges and univerities across the nation that offer a master's degree in hydrology and water resources science.
-This degree is more popular with female students, and about 18% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 14.3% of hydrology and water resources science graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 15 were from an underrepresented racial-ethnic group.
+Also, 5.4% of hydrology and water resources science graduates were international students.

 Education Levels of Hydrology and Water Resources Science Majors